Linzie Janis

-Linzie Janis (born June 23, 1979) is an American television journalist.
-Currently, she is a correspondent at ABC News based in New York.
-She reports for all ABC News programs and platforms, including "Good Morning America", "World News Tonight with David Muir", "Nightline", and "20/20".
+Linzie Janis (born June 23, 1979) is a former American television journalist.
+She was a correspondent at ABC News based in New York.
+She reported for all ABC News programs and platforms, including "Good Morning America", "World News Tonight with David Muir", "Nightline", and "20/20".

 Career

 ABC News

 Janis joined ABC News in 2013.
 Since then, she has covered a number of breaking stories including: the 2016 bombings in New York and New Jersey; the attack on Orlando's Pulse Nightclub; the terror attack in Nice, France; the earthquake in Ecuador; the sinking of the El Faro cargo ship; and the manhunt for two escaped convicts from a maximum security prison in New York.
 Janis was the first television journalist to sit down with Hulk Hogan after his legal victory over Gawker Media.
 In 2013, she broke news about the New York AG's lawsuit against Trump University, interviewing alleged victims of fraud and Donald Trump.

 Janis has also reported on a number of social issues, from allegations of sexual assault on college campuses and controversial reproductive sciences to distracted driving.
 In 2012 and 2013, Janis contributed to the "Real Money" series finding creative solutions for saving American families money.